+- BUS 112 Basic Skills in Excel Data Analysis

-BUS 215 Business Communications
+- BUS 215 Business Communications

-CIS 125 Basic Skills in Information Technology

-HRT 225 Woody Landscapes, Morphology
+- HRT 225 Woody Landscapes, Morphology

-HRT 230 Herbaceous Plants
+- HRT 230 Herbaceous Plants

-HRT 240 Green House Operations
+- HRT 240 Greenhouse Operations

-HRT 280 Advanced Woody Landscape Plants
+- HRT 280 Advanced Woody Landscape Plants

-HRT 240 Green House Operations

 HUMAN SERVICE

 In line with the mission of Mount Marty University, the human service major helps students develop sociological and psychological insight into human behavior and how to apply it to careers in the helping profession.
 Human behavior is looking at from a variety of different perspectives with a multidisciplinary approach, with the coursework of each area of emphasis helping students pursue areas of interest and focus on developing the skills needed for careers in the human service profession.